What It Really Takes to Transition to Scratch Cooking in Schools: Building Momentum and Long-Term Success

 Moving Forward

 Transitioning to scratch cooking is a journey.
-With the right training, systems, and implementation strategies, districts can move forward with confidence and build programs that serve students well every day.
+With the right systems and support, districts can move forward with confidence.

 "Inviting Chef Kent and Chef Laura into our District was one of the best decisions that I have made in my tenure.
 Their ability to quickly assess and acclimate to three different high school kitchens and a central kitchen, each with different equipment and staff, was simply amazing.
 They quickly became part of each team by explaining AND listening to the employees."